tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 5 + 6 - Inverse Kinematics.md

 ![](Attachments/Pasted%20image%2020231117112543.png)

 **Description**
-A robotic manipulator can ontain one or more joints, Joints ae
+A robotic manipulator can ontain one or more joints, Joints are described using two parameters.

+Neighboring links have a common joint axis between them.
+One parameter of interconnection has to do with the distance along this common acis from one link to the next.
+This parameter is called the **joint offset**.
+$$\text{For }$$

 # Conceptual Info
 ---